U.S. states vow to fight Trump rollback on auto emissions

 The Trump administration proposal said California’s zero emission vehicle rules, adopted by nine other states, are “technologically infeasible.”

-“California will fight this stupidity in every conceivable way possible,” Governor Edmund Brown, a Democrat, said in a statement.
-The freeze would also eliminate $3 billion in estimated fines for automakers not meeting efficiency standards, but did not specify which automakers could avoid fines.
+“California will fight this stupidity in every conceivable way possible,” Governor Edmund “Jerry” Brown, a Democrat, said in a statement.

 Democrats hope to make any rollback of the emissions rules a key part of November’s midterm elections, when they will try to regain control of one or both chambers of Congress.
 Republicans in states with links to the auto industry may counter that the administration is working to ensure automakers can make more profitable, larger vehicles, including fuel-thirsty pickups and SUVs.